daviddwlee84/personal-website/content/en/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Carina Group Algorithm Intern" company = "Microsoft Software Technology Center Asia" company_url = "https://www.microsoft.com/en-us/ard/aboutus/teams.aspx"
-  location = "Beijing"
-  date_start = "2020-07-20"
+  title = "Bing NLP Carina Algorithm Intern" company = "Microsoft Software Technology Center Asia" company_url = "https://www.microsoft.com/en-us/ard/aboutus/teams.aspx" location = "Beijing" date_start = "2020-07-20"
   date_end = "2021-06-18"
   description = """
-  Worked on Writing Assistant related projects.
-In two main parts:
+  Worked on Writing Assistant related projects in two main parts:

   * **AI Writer**: An application which aims to increase diversity of an article as well as reduces efforts of writing "filling text" for human.
 (This was the project used for the intern conversion)

     * Continuous Writing:

       * GPT2

     * Rewriting:

       * Paraphrasing

         * UniLM ([SimBERT](https://github.com/ZhuiyiTechnology/simbert))

       * Back-translation

         * Bing Translator
         * Google Translation

       * Information-Retrieval-based

         * Elastic Search
         * Approximate Nearest Neighbor ([annoy](https://github.com/spotify/annoy))

       * Style Transfer

         * Style Transformer

   * **Value Understanding**: Built a numerical extractor which can extract *quantity fact* from raw text.

     * Designed an annotation guideline especially for Chinese quantity extraction.
     * Communication with labeling company and annotate more than 2000 article data to construct the training dataset from scratch.
     * Designed two major approaches namely "NER Combine" and "Quantity MRC".

       * NER Combine: Combine spans with label extracted from NER model with an scope-based rule-based algorithm
       * Quantity MRC: Construct query for each slots based on extracted Quantity

     * Post-processing modules that able to deal with complex sentences especially the "respectively cases".
     * Got used as back-end of three different projects

       * Writing Assistant (mainly finance): Including value consistency and value recommendation
       * Medical thesis analyser
       * An WeChat mini program